PaulKinlan/paul.kinlan.me/content/2023-01-23-creating-a-simple-lighthouse-audit-to-detect-links-as-buttons.md

 ---
+date: '2023-01-23T14:37:48'
 slug: creating-a-simple-lighthouse-audit
-date: '2023-01-23T14:37:48'
-title: Using ML to Create a Simple Lighthouse Audit to Detect a Button
+summary: I created a Lighthouse audit that uses machine learning to detect if an anchor tag looks like a button.
+This involved training a TensorflowJS model, building a custom Lighthouse gatherer to capture high-resolution screenshots, and processing those screenshots to identify anchors styled as buttons.
+The audit highlights these anchors in the Lighthouse report.
+The code for the scraper, web app, and Lighthouse audit are available on GitHub.
+While there are edge cases, this project demonstrates the potential of using ML for visual inspection tasks in web development.
 tags:
-- ML
+- machine learning
 - tensorflow
 - lighthouse
+- web development
+- accessibility
+- UI/UX
+- javascript
+- automation
+title: Using ML to Create a Simple Lighthouse Audit to Detect a Button

 ---

 This post wraps up the series of posts I created about applying ML to some developer tasks that are hard to do programatically.
 Specifically, I wanted to create a tool that would let me detect if an anchor on a page `<a>` was styled to look like a button or not (woot, it worked!)